 Scholarships are awarded based on application for admission to the College.
 No separate application is required.
 Students must have clear admission to Ursuline College prior to August 1 for consideration.
-Scholarship amounts are based on GPA and test scores at the point of admission.
+Scholarship amounts are based on GPA and test scores, if submitted, at the point of admission.
+Test-optional applicants are reviewed on an individual basis for scholarships.
 Students are awarded one of the scholarships listed below based on the combination of their GPA and test scores as reviewed at the point of admission.
 High school GPA is based on a weighted 4.0 scale; other grading scales will be converted to a 4.0.

 All traditional student scholarships are renewable if the student is full-time and maintains a 2.0 college GPA.
 Part-time students and students with previous bachelor’s degrees are not eligible.

 In addition to receiving one of Ursuline’s Merit Scholarships, students may be eligible for one of the awards listed below.
 Students must be clearly admitted to the College to be considered for the following scholarships.

 Ursuline will award one full tuition scholarship to graduates of each of the six Greater Cleveland Catholic high schools through this program beginning in the 2020-21 academic year.
 One student from each of the following high schools will be awarded: Villa Angela - St. Joseph High School, Beaumont School, Saint Joseph Academy, Cleveland Central Catholic High School, Trinity High School and Saint Martin de Porres High School.

 All students from these high schools who are admitted by March 1 will be considered for this award.
 For more information, contact the Ursuline College Office of Admission.